contagon/handbook/handbook/32-repentance-and-membership-councils.md

 8. _Submit a report._ The bishop or stake president submits a Report of Church Membership Council form through LCR.
 He may ask the clerk to prepare this report.
 He ensures that no hard copy or electronic copy is retained locally.
 He also ensures that all notes used to prepare the report are promptly destroyed.
 9. _Apply for First Presidency approval (if necessary)._ In the following circumstances, the approval of the First Presidency is necessary to remove formal membership restrictions or readmit the person into the Church.
 This approval is required even if the conduct occurred _after_ Church membership was formally restricted or withdrawn.

+The stake president submits an application to the First Presidency only if he recommends approval (see [6.2.3]).

 	1. Murder
 	2. Incest
 	3. Sexual abuse of a child or youth, sexual exploitation of a child or youth, or serious physical or emotional abuse of a child or youth by an adult or by a youth who is several years older